fedir/ab-gnuplot/README.md

 ab-gnuplot
 ==========

-Webserver bencmark using ab and gnuplot
+Webserver bencmark using ab and gnuplot.

+## Requirements

+ab, gnuplot

+To install it on Debian/Ubuntu/Linux Mint :

+    apt-get install ab gnuplot

 ## Prepare data sample for further tests